AFLplusplus/AFLplusplus/docs/env_variables.md

   - Pass the --afl-MODE command-line option to the compiler.
 Only this option accepts further AFL-specific command-line options.
-  - Use a symlink to afl-cc: afl-clang, afl-clang++, afl-clang-fast, afl-clang-fast++, afl-clang-lto, afl-clang-lto++, afl-gcc, afl-g++, afl-gcc-fast, afl-g++-fast.
+  - Use a symlink to afl-cc: afl-clang, afl-clang++, afl-clang-fast, afl-clang-fast++, afl-clang-lto, afl-clang-lto++, afl-g++, afl-g++-fast, afl-gcc, afl-gcc-fast.
 This option does not accept AFL-specific command-line options.
 Instead, use environment variables.
   - Use the `AFL_CC_COMPILER` environment variable with `MODE`.
 To select `MODE`, use one of the following values: